justagist/panda_simulator/README.md

 ## Related Packages

 - [*Franka ROS Interface*][fri-repo] : A ROS API for controlling and managing the Franka Emika Panda robot (real and simulated).
 Contains controllers for the robot (joint position, velocity, torque), interfaces for the gripper, controller manager, coordinate frames interface, etc..
 Provides almost complete sim-to-real transfer of code.
-- [*PandaRobot*](https://github.com/justagist/panda_robot) : Python interface providing higher-level control of the robot integrated with its gripper, controller manager, coordinate frames manager, etc. It also provides access to the kinematics and dynamics of the robot using the [KDL library](http://wiki.ros.org/kdl).
+- [*PandaRobot*][pr-repo] : Python interface providing higher-level control of the robot integrated with its gripper, controller manager, coordinate frames manager, etc. It also provides access to the kinematics and dynamics of the robot using the [KDL library](http://wiki.ros.org/kdl).
 - [*Gazebo Panda*](https://github.com/justagist/gazebo_panda): A simple bare-bone gazebo simulator using in-built gazebo controllers and transmissions.
 No custom controllers or interfaces.

 The [*Franka ROS Interface*][fri-repo] package provides Python API and interface tools to control and communicate with the robot using the ROS topics and services exposed by the simulator.
 Since the simulator exposes similar information and controllers as the *robot_state_controller_node* of the [*Franka ROS Interface*][fri-repo], the API can be used to control both the real robot, and the simulated robot in this package, with minimum change in code.